DianaMihance/Manual-Testing-dedeman-ro/Project1.md

 ### 1.5 Test Implementation

+&nbsp;&nbsp;&nbsp;&nbsp;We have to make sure we have everything we need for beginning the execution phase.

 &nbsp;&nbsp;&nbsp;&nbsp;The following elements are needed to be ready before the test execution phase begins:

+* &nbsp;&nbsp;&nbsp;&nbsp; All necessary test cases are created.

 * &nbsp;&nbsp;&nbsp;&nbsp;The web site functionalities to be tested are ready .

 * &nbsp;&nbsp;&nbsp;&nbsp;Smoke test passed

 * &nbsp;&nbsp;&nbsp;&nbsp;Testing environment is up and running

+* &nbsp;&nbsp;&nbsp;&nbsp;The tests are prioritised based on the impact for the business and risks.

+* &nbsp;&nbsp;&nbsp;&nbsp;All the documentation is ready.

 ### 1.6.
 Test Execution